-While you can usually resolve this issue by switching to high nitrogen fertilizer, you should conduct a test on a soil sample to determine exactly which nutrient, if any, that the soil is lacking.
+While you can usually resolve this issue by switching to high nitrogen fertilizer, you should test a soil sample to determine which nutrient the soil is lacking.

 Of course, more nitrogen won’t make a difference if the plant needs more iron.

 2. Too much or Too Little Watering Can Cause Yellow Leaves

 Balance is a key factor when watering tomato plants, as overdoing or underdoing the watering will result in the plant showing signs of nutrient deficiencies, such as yellowing leaves.

 While it may be tempting to go out in the garden with a watering can daily, this isn’t the best course of action when caring for tomato plants.

 Tomato seedlings do fine with just an inch of water per week at the beginning of the season and two inches once they begin to produce fruit.

 Tomato plants shouldn’t be watered more often than two times per week, but you should always strive for deep watering to allow your tomato plant to absorb as many nutrients as possible.

 3. Lack of Sunlight Can Cause Yellow Leaves